deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Well, what do you get the man who's leaving everything behind?"
 Gabriel asked.

-"…good question."
+"...good question."
 Adam said, eyeing the gifts.
 Gabriel just grinned and lit the candles—two large numbers, rather than a field of seventeen small ones.
 "Blow them out and you'll see." he promised.

 Adam dutifully did so, and Ava slid the gifts in front of him as Gabriel set about cutting the cake.

 "That one's from the school." she said as Adam selected it.
 He fingered the odd, lumpy package for a second, then gave up on identification and ripped it open.

-"Sandals and a…toiletries bag?"
+"Sandals and a...toiletries bag?"
 He opened it and peered inside, finding an assortment of hygiene products and some deodorant.

 "They did some research and apparently you'll need all of those in training."
 Ava explained.

 "Huh.
 Thoughtful of them."
 Adam set them aside, pleased with the gift.

 Ava gave him an embarrassed smile when he opened her gift.
-"You're allowed so little and…y'know, the school had already got you everything, so, I, uh…kind of donated to charity in your name." she confessed.
+"You're allowed so little and...y'know, the school had already got you everything, so, I, uh...kind of donated to charity in your name." she confessed.
 "I'm sorry."

 "WaterAid?"
 Adam read the card.

 "Yeah.
-They say the amount I gave should save a few lives…" she smiled nervously.
+They say the amount I gave should save a few lives..." she smiled nervously.

 Adam kissed her.
 "Good gift." he reassured her, and selected the card from Gabriel.

 A photograph fell out of it when he opened it.
 When he picked it up, his mouth opened slightly.
 "How did you–?"

 "Facebook."
 Gabriel said.
-"Kind of a…reminder of more innocent days."
+"Kind of a...reminder of more innocent days."

 Adam nodded, realising that it was the first time he'd seen his own mother's face in months.
 Luiza Arés *nee* Ortega hadn't been an easy woman to get along with.
 In fact some days she'd been the bane of his life.
 But the photograph really was a happy one, showing off an all-too-rare smile that made it very obvious why Gabriel had ever fallen in love with her, and it reminded Adam just for a second that he really did miss her.